Fox Entertainment: History

 Further expansion occurred in February 2022 with the acquisition of the Gumby franchise.
 In September 2022, Fox Corporation launched Fox Entertainment Studios, its inaugural foray into wholly in-house television production, premiering its first show, Monarch, on September 11, 2022.
 Additionally, Fox Entertainment re-entered the international distribution arena by establishing Fox Entertainment Global.

 In January 2023, Fox Entertainment and Hulu announced a new multi-year deal encompassing in-season streaming rights for Fox's primetime shows.
 By July 2023, Fox Entertainment declared its commitment to television production in Ireland, establishing the largest unscripted production hub and confirming its role as the global hub for the American hit cooking competition series Next Level Chef with Gordon Ramsay.
 Amid the 2023 Actors' and Writers' strikes, the entertainment division underwent a realignment to strengthen alignment with its parent entity, Fox Corporation.

 On March 27, 2024, Fox Entertainment's operations were restructured into three groups: Fox Television Network, Fox Entertainment Studios and Fox Entertainment Global, with Fernando Szew named as head of the second unit.
 Around 30 employees were subsequently laid off in July 2024.

 In October 2025, Fox Entertainment invested in vertical video company Holywater.
-As part of the deal, Fox Entertainment Studios will create and produce more than 200 vertical video titles for My Drama over the next two years.
-In the same month, Fox Entertainment acquired an equity stake in B.J.
-Novak's restaurant pop-up brand Chain, also entering a first-look deal to develop television and media projects based on the concept.
+As part of the deal, Fox Entertainment Studios will create and produce more than 200 vertical video titles in the Duanju format for My Drama over the next two years.